-k) New accounting standards and interpretations
+I) New accounting standards and interpretations

-There was no impact on the Company's financial statements from the adoption of IFRS 15 - Revenue from Contracts with Customers effective December 1, 2018.
+There was no impact on the Company's financial statements from the adoption of IFRS 16 - Leases and IFRS 23 - Uncertainty over Income Tax Treatments effective December 1, 2019.

 Pronouncements that are not applicable or that do not have a significant impact on the Company have not been included in these financial statements.
 The following standards are those that the Company reasonably expects to have an impact on disclosures, financial position or performance when applied at a future date.